 As a Voice for the Constitution, Schuette successfully defended Michigan’s Constitution before the United States Supreme Court, protecting equal treatment in admissions to our state’s public universities.
 He also defended the pensions of Michigan’s police and firefighters during Detroit’s historic bankruptcy.

 Bill has served as a United States Congressman, Director of the Michigan Department of Agriculture, Michigan State Senator and as a Judge of the Michigan Court of Appeals.
 Bill Schuette is the only Attorney General in Michigan history to have served in the executive, legislative and judicial branches of state government.
 In addition, Schuette served as the 2015-16 Chairman of the Republican Attorneys General Association.

-From his father, mother and stepfather, Bill learned the basic Michigan values of honesty, hard work, the importance of your word, strength of family and the need to give back to your community.
+From his father, mother and stepfather, Bill learned the basic values of honesty, hard work, the importance of your word, strength of family and the need to give back to your community.

-Bill is a graduate of Georgetown University's School of Foreign Service and studied at the University of Aberdeen, in Aberdeen, Scotland.
-He received his law degree from the University of San Francisco School of Law and has an honorary degree from Northwood University."
+Bill is a graduate of Georgetown University’s School of Foreign Service and studied at the University of Aberdeen, in Aberdeen, Scotland.
+He received his law degree from the University of San Francisco School of Law and has an honorary degree from Northwood University.

 Bill serves as Vice President of the Rollin M. Gerstacker Foundation and is also a trustee of the Elsa U. Pardee Foundation, and the Gerald R. Ford Presidential Foundation.
 In 2015, Schuette authored his first book, “Big Lessons from a Small Town,” about the fundamental lessons that shape our values and lives.
 The book includes insights from local, state and world leaders on service and leadership.